jepetty/commandLimeSublime/CONTRIBUTING.md

 ## Bugs and Requests
 We invite you to submit any bugs or feature requests!
 We also invite any changes that implement a feature request or resolve a bug.
 Thanks for your help!

+hi i don't know how to program but i want to help, can i/?